Spatio-Temporal Graphical Counterfactuals: An Overview

 \subsection{Foundational Assumptions of Bayesian Network}

-As presented above, to clearly define the causality, every SCM is associate to a Bayesian network with directed-acyclic graphical constraint.
-Thus, the causality in Bayesian network determines the counterfactuals foundationally.
-Thus, we discuss the foundational assumptions of Bayesian network in the following contents.
+As presented above, to clearly define causality, each SCM is associated with a Bayesian network satisfying the directed acyclic graphical constraint.
+Thus, the causality in the Bayesian network provides the foundation for counterfactuals.
+Thus, we discuss the foundational assumptions of Bayesian networks in the following sections.

 First of all, a concept of d-separation can be defined on a Bayesian network $\mathcal{G}$ as \begin{definition}[d-separation~\cite{BayesianNetwork1985pearl, belief1986pearl, simulation1987pearl, IntelligentSystem1988pearl, IdentifyDuLi1990pearl}] Let $\mathbf{X}$, $\mathbf{Y}$ and $\mathbf{Z}$ be three disjoint subsets of endogenous variables $\mathbf{V} = \{X_1, \dots, X_n\}$, and let $\mathbf{p}$ be any path from a node in $\mathbf{X}$ to a node in $\mathbf{Y}$ regardless of direction. $\mathbf{Z}$ is said to block $\mathbf{p}$ if and only if there is a node $v\in \mathbf{p}$ satisfying one of the following items: \begin{enumerate} \item[1.] $v$ has {\rm v}-structure (two nodes $a, b\in \mathbf{p}$ pointing to $v$, namely $a\rightarrow v\leftarrow b$), and neither $v$ nor its any descendants are in $\mathbf{Z}$; \item[2.] $v$ in $\mathbf{Z}$ and $v$ does not have {\rm v}-structure. \end{enumerate} Then, $\mathbf{Z}$ d-separate $\mathbf{X}$ and $\mathbf{Y}$, denoted as $\mathbf{X} \upmodels_\mathcal{G} \mathbf{Y} | \mathbf{Z}$, if $\mathbf{Z}$ blocks any $\mathbf{p}$. \end{definition}